apache/submarine/docs/design/environments-implementation.md

 <Make sure conda (with our preferred version) is installed>
 <Make sure Jupyter (with our preferred version) is installed>

+# This is just a sample of Dockerfile, users can do more customizations if needed
 ENTRYPOINT ["/submarine-bootstrap.sh"]
 ```